ADVANCED NON DESTRUCTIVE TESTING (NDT) TECHNICIAN SCHOOL

 Non-Destructive Testing Program Overview

 Most of our grads start out working as entry-level technicians or in other entry-level roles.
-As with any industry, over time, you may be able to advance in your career with hard work.
+As with any industry, over time, you may be able to advance in your career with experience and hard work.

 9 months